We support the political power of Black women by amplifying their voices on issues important to the Black community.

 Help Us Document Their Experiences.

-Sisters Lead Sister Vote (SLSV) is preparing for the 2022 & 2024 Federal Elections.
-In doing so, SLSV is currently conducting research to document the experience and needs of Black woman candidates and to document the historic leadership of Black women in the political space.
-Through this research, SLSV will document and share the unique needs of Black women candidates to better equip the organizations, parties and people, who seek to support them.
-This research will also aid Black women who are considering, planning, or running for office.
+Sisters Lead Sister Vote (SLSV) is currently conducting extensive multi year research to document the experience and needs of Black woman candidates.
+Concurrently, SLSV is seeking to document the historic leadership and significance of Black women in the political space.
+Through this research, SLSV will document and share the unique needs of Black women candidates to better equip the organizations, parties and people who seek to support them.
+This research aspires to provide valuable insights for Black women contemplating, strategizing, or pursuing political office.

 Board of Directors